Simon Burgess: World Championships

 Burgess was first selected to represent Australia in his "home" world championships at Lake Barrington 1990.
 The Australian quad scull contained two Tasmanian locals in Burgess and Stephen Hawkins and was coached by Tim McLaren and John Driessen, also Tasmanians.
 Hawkins stroked the crew (with Burgess at bow) to a bronze medal.
-The following year at Vienna 1991 that same crew (with Gary Lynagh and Bruce Hick at two & three) won gold and a World Championship title.
+The following year at Vienna 1991 that same crew (with Gary Lynagh and Bruce Hick at two and three) won gold and a World Championship title.
 They rowed through the field and won by 0.23 seconds.

 In 1992 Stephen Hawkins was selected in the Olympic heavyweight double scull and so the champion lightweight quad was broken up.
 At the 1992 lightweight World Championships Lynagh and Hick had success as a double while Burgess raced the lightweight single scull championship for a fifth place.

 For Roudnice 1993 and Indianapolis 1994 Burgess was back in the Australian lightweight quad scull and he stroked both those crews to a seventh place in 1993 and fifth place in 1994.

-Burgess did not make Australian representative sculling crews in 1995 or 1996 but by 1997 he was performing and selected at the elite level in lightweight sweep oared boats.
+Burgess did not make Australian representative sculling crews in 1995 or 1996 due to illness, but by 1997 he was performing and selected at the elite level in lightweight sweep oared boats.
 For Aiguebelette 1997 he was picked in the six seat of the Australian lightweight eight who won gold, earning Burgess his second World Championship title.
 For Cologne 1998 and then at St Catharine's 1999 Burgess rowed in the Australian coxless four.
 The same four took bronze in 1998 and silver, with Burgess at stroke in 1999.

 Burgess' final World Championship appearances were in the build up to the 2004 Summer Olympics.
 He was again selected in the coxless four who competed at Seville 2002 (4th place) and Milan 2003 (7th place).